Colleges by Location

 In 2021, the institution enrolled 259 students.

-That year, the school had 21% of students coming from another state.
-There was a total of 90 undergraduate students, including 1 international students.
-5 students were accepted as transfer students.
+That year, the school had an out-of-state student body percentage of 21.
+There was a total of 90 those pursuing undergraduate studies, including 1 international students.
+5 students were admitted as transfer students.

 Student Population Gender Ratio